-Try these super simple habits for a happy marriage today!
+Try these super simple, must-have habits for a happy marriage today!

 There is no doubt that having a happy marriage comes down to one main thing- picking the right person in the first place.
 On this I speak from experience, having been married a grand total of three times (luckily I finally got it right).